 Hut’s Hamburger– 807 West 6th Street, veggie burger with vegan bread.
 Open until 10

 Whole Foods- Flagship store on 6th & Lamar.
 Crazy busy.
 Parking goes underground for 3 levels.
-I am obsessed with the breakfast tacos they are my favorite in town.
-PS Austin runs on breakfast tacos so make sure you try them somewhere.
 They have a salad bar/super bar that has a lot of random items usually the ingredients are listed and things are marked vegan.
 To-go section as well.
 They will also deliver to downtown by bike.
-There is a raw/vegan bar behind the produce section.
-Sometimes they have BBQ seitan and vegan eggs benedict but usually it is mostly raw stuff.
-Check out our local Nadamoo Ice cream by the pint while you are here.

 24 Diner– Across the street from Whole Foods next to Waterloo music is this diner that is open around the clock.
 Veggie Po’Boy and a Veggie Burger but check to see if they have added vegan bread, at last report it was not.
 They do have a grilled vegetable dish on the menu.

-JuiceLand (formerly the Daily Juice)- All vegan mostly raw juice place that has raw food items as well.
-Now they also serve vegan gluten free Soup Peddler Soup.
-Multiple locations, the one closest to downtown is really in West Austin 2307 Lake Austin Blvd.
-There is also one on Barton Springs and now in North Austin on Burnet.
+JuiceLand – All vegan mostly raw juice place that has raw food and vegan to-go food as well like salads and hummus.
 Everything is very high quality and expensive but so worth it.
 If you can’t decide, get the daily special.
+There are locations now in every part of town.

 Joe’s Coffee– Multiple locations one on 2nd and one on South Congress.
 Veg Frito Pie & Chili.
 Garden Salad.
 BBQ sandwich.
 Cupcakes from Happy Vegan Baker and Doughnuts from Red Rabbit.
 Am not sure if the burger or the veggie dog is vegan.
 If anyone knows for sure let me know